patrickbucher/revergo/README.md

            8  Mini Max II.
 40        36        13        22         1      -176
            9  Mini Max I.             40        36        13        22         1      -213
           10  Randy Random            36        36        12        24         0      -374

+Run a game against the computer (from `stdin`; pick an opponent by modifying the source code):

+    go run simulation/simulation.go